-My name is Jennifer Moher and I am wedding photographer based in Ontario, Canada.
+My name is Jennifer Moher and I am a wedding photographer based in Ontario, Canada.
 I started shooting 5 years ago with the intention of being able to document human relationships.
 This gave me an outlet to ìpeople-watchî which further developed into a love of others love stories.

 In 2011 I purchased a Nikon D700 which stayed with me until I finally took the plunge in 2013 and bought my Nikon D4.